DOI-ONRR/doi-extractives-data/gatsby-site/src/components/layouts/Header/Header.README.md

 <Header />
 ```

-This is the header that appears at the top of all our pages on the site.
-There are no properties to pass in it is a very simple component.
+This is the header that appears as the top navigation section on all our pages.